Impressive Houston Police Officer’s Memorial

 This granite sculpture memorial opened to the public in 1991.
 It is guarded 24 hours a day by off duty police officers donating their precious time in 4 hour shifts.

-Sadly thus far 113 officers have lost their lives in the line of duty.
+Sadly thus far 113 officers have lost their lives in the line of duty at the time of this posting.
 This will undoubtedly grow over time.
 69 of them to date have been from gunfire.
 Vehicular assault accounts for 11 of those lives.
 Other things such as motorcycle accidents, stabbings and automobile accidents as examples have taken precious lives.

 We owe so much to these brave men and women who put on a police officer’s uniform.
 They risk their lives on a daily basis to help the rest of us stay safe and protected from harm.